 Expression USED On Occasion BY Almost Everyone

-To be annoyed, irritated or angry.
+(to have one's balls on a carousel) • To be annoyed, irritated or angry.

 "Mi sa che la mamma ha le balle in giostra oggi: non fa altro che sbuffare."